Fallingwater offers summer internship opportunities for college and graduate students interested in careers related to the site’s many departments.

 Zoe received her degree in art history from Kenyon College, where she got the chance to complete her thesis on baroque Italian painting in Rome, Italy.
 Under the supervision of Ashley Andrykovitch, she helped relaunch Fallingwater’s public library outreach program where she created, organized and taught children’s library programs.
 She became a Fallingwater educator (also known as a tour guide) so she could obtain first-hand experiences sharing information about Fallingwater.
 In addition, she worked at the touch table at the Visitor Center where she welcomed guests and organized hands-on activities.

 Communications interns work to support the Western Pennsylvania Conservancy’s communications department in the area of digital communications for Fallingwater’s website, social media channels and other digital platforms.

 Junior, Point Park University

 I have always been fascinated with history and media in general, so getting to create and produce videos and content to show people Fallingwater’s history has been a wonderful experience.

-A native of Somerset, Pa., Alexa is working on a bachelor’s degree in broadcast production & media management and a minor in graphic design, and she is also the social media manager for her university.
+A native of Somerset, Pa., Alexa is working on a bachelor’s degree in broadcast production & media management with a minor in graphic design.
+In addition to coursework, she has taken on many vital roles at the university’s television station, U-View, and currently is its social media manager.
 Under the supervision of Carmen Bray and James Carr, Alexa created video outlines showcasing past exhibitions on display in Fallingwater’s Speyer Gallery and photographed and interviewed fellow interns on their internship experiences at Fallingwater.
 She enjoys creating art, photography, writing and taking care of her plants.